chrisballinger/prosody-modules/mod_firewall/README.markdown

   Condition     Matches
   ------------- ----------------------------
-  `FROM_GROUP`  When the stanza is being sent from a member of the named group `TO_GROUP`    When the stanza is being sent to a member of the named group
+  `FROM GROUP`  When the stanza is being sent from a member of the named group `TO GROUP`    When the stanza is being sent to a member of the named group

+#### SENT DIRECTED PRESENCE TO SENDER

+This condition matches if the recipient of a stanza has previously sent directed presence to the sender of the stanza.
+This is often done in XMPP to exchange presence information with JIDs that are not on your roster, such as MUC rooms.

+This condition does not take a parameter - end the condition name with a question mark:

+    # Rule to bounce messages from senders not in the roster who haven't been sent directed presence
+    NOT IN ROSTER?
+    NOT SENT DIRECTED PRESENCE TO SENDER?
+    BOUNCE=service-unavailable

 ### Admins